 Basic income (loss) per share is calculated by dividing net income or loss attributable to common shareholders by the weighted average number of common shares outstanding during the period.
-Diluted income (loss) per share is calculated in the same manner, with further adjustments to reflect the dilutive effect of common share equivalents outstanding.
-Outstanding warrants are excluded from the calculation of diluted earnings per share when the average market price of common shares does not exceed the exercise price of the warrants (i.e., they are "out of the money").
+Diluted income (loss) per share is calculated in the same manner, with further adjustments made to reflect the dilutive impact of instruments convertible into the Company's common shares.
+Certain outstanding warrants are excluded from the calculation of diluted earnings per share when the average market price of common shares does not exceed the exercise price of the warrants (i.e., they are "out of the money").